tristangdwl/tristangdwl.github.io/_pages/cv.md

 ## Education
 **Ph.
 D. in Mathematics**
-*Courant Institute of Mathematical Sciences, New York University* &mdash; 2017 - 2023
+*Courant Institute of Mathematical Sciences, New York University* &mdash; 2017&ndash;2023
 On the solution of elliptic partial differential equations on surfaces: Regularity and numerical approaches
 Adviser: Michael O'Neil

 **B. Sc.**
-*McMaster Universiry* &mdash; 2013 - 2017
+*McMaster Universiry* &mdash; 2013&ndash;2017
 Honours Integrated Science (Physics) with a minor in Mathematics

 ## Employment
 **William H. Kruskal Instructor**
-*Committee on Computational and Applied Mathematics, University of Chicago* &mdash; 2023 - Present
+*Committee on Computational and Applied Mathematics, University of Chicago* &mdash; 2023&ndash;Present

 **Teaching Assistant**
 *Courant Institute of Mathematical Sciences, New York University* &mdash; Spring and Fall 2019, Fall 2021, Spring 2022